 Jotunheimen is one of Norway’s most alpine areas with sharp peaks and deep valleys.
 The dramatic landscape is made up of snow, ice, rocks and vegetation.
 In the Jotunheimen National Park you will find one of Norway’s most popular and stunning hikes, the narrow Besseggen ridge that runs between a green and a blue lake.
 Our national park offers Northern Europe’s most beautiful vistas and dramatic walks.
 If Jotunheimen is the heart of Norway, thousands of kilometres of tracks are its veins.
 Are you ready?!

 North of the Bygdin Lake lies the emerald green Gjende Lake, surrounded by Veslefjellet, Besseggen, Memurutunga, Bukkelægret, Gjendtunga and so much more.
-These hikes can be enjoyed individually and you can catch the boat Gjendebåten, or you can combine them and experience the trekking of a life time.
+These hikes can be enjoyed individually where you can board the boat Gjendebåten.
+Or you can combine them on a multi-day hike and experience the trekking of a life time.
 West for Bygdin Lake you will find Eidsbugarden, and access to a range of hikes, including short family friendly trips to Utsikten or Torshamaren, and glacier walks to Uranostind.